kobotoolbox/docs/source/new_project.md

-# How to Create a New Project
+# Creating a New Project

 You can **create a new project** in four different ways.
 When you click on the New button, your options are: